Kristee Porter

-Kristee Porter (born May 7, 1980) is a United States volleyball player, and coach.
+Kristee Porter (born May 7, 1980) is an American volleyball player and coach.

 She participated at the 2002 FIVB World Grand Prix.

-Porter is the head coach of the North Texas Mean Green volleyball team, which is a member of Conference USA.
+Porter is the head coach of the North Texas Mean Green volleyball team, which is a member of the American Athletic Conference.
 She was hired to lead the program on December 26, 2021.

 Porter played for University of California, Los Angeles.
 She coached for University of Colorado, Navarro College, and Robert E. Lee High School.

 On November 1, 2019, Porter was inducted into the UCLA Athletics Hall of Fame as a three-sport participant.
 She was on the women's volleyball, basketball, track & field teams.